 The opposite of “white hat” SEO is something called “black hat webspam” (we say “webspam” to distinguish it from email spam).
 In the pursuit of higher rankings or traffic, a few sites use techniques that don’t benefit users, where the intent is to look for shortcuts or loopholes that would rank pages higher than they deserve to be ranked.
 We see all sorts of webspam techniques every day, from keyword stuffing to link schemes that attempt to propel sites higher in rankings. – Google

-While some black hat strategies still work, over the years Google has been clamping down on sites that utilize them.
-Some major penalties have been given out over the years to sites practicing Black Hat SEO in some cases these penalties meant the end of the business.
+While some black hat strategies still work, Google has been clamping down over the years on sites that utilize them.
+Over the years, some significant penalties have been given to sites practicing Black Hat SEO.
+In some cases, these penalties meant the end of the business.

-Two of the more popular Google updates, that have focused on penalizing sites that haven’t been following their guidelines, have been Panda and Penguin.
+Two of the more popular Google updates focused on penalizing sites that haven’t followed their guidelines have been Panda and Penguin.

 How to SEO Your Webpages

-Getting your pages to rank on page 1 in Google is no simple task, it takes time and diligence.
-There are several things you can adjust to help increase your rankings, some of these are the:
+Getting your pages to rank on page 1 in Google is no simple task; it takes time and diligence.
+There are several things you can adjust to help increase your rankings; some of these are the following:

-The title tag should clearly state what the main purpose of the page is.
+The title tag should clearly state the page’s primary purpose.

-The title tag is one of the most significant ranking factors of your page.
+The title tag is one of your page’s most significant ranking factors.
 It weighs heavily towards your position in the search engines.
 Hence, it pays to understand the best practices for creating the title tag.

 Title Tag Recommendations